LiaoYFBH/Paddle-ERNIE-RAG/README_EN.md

 ![System Config](images/演示1.png)

 ### 2. Knowledge Base & Intelligent Parsing
-Powered by the PaddleX V3 parsing engine with support for Chinese/English model switching.
+Powered by the PaddleOCR V3 parsing engine with support for Chinese/English model switching.
 The system features a real-time progress bar for transparent processing.
 ![Upload and Parse](images/演示2.png)

 ### 3. Document Management